jaca2332/urjtag-st7xxx/README.md

 ## Building on Windows

 UrJTAG can be compiled for Windows using either MinGW or Cygwin.
-The quickest method is to use the MinGW cross compiler on a Linux host:
+The quickest method is to use the MinGW‑w64 cross compiler on a Linux host.
+This repository provides a helper script `build-windows.sh` which invokes `autogen.sh` and configures the build automatically:

 ```
-./configure --host=i586-mingw32msvc --with-ftd2xx=/path/to/ftd2xx --with-inpout32
-make
+./build-windows.sh /path/to/ftd2xx
 ```

+The script uses the `i686-w64-mingw32` toolchain and installs the resulting files under `win32/`.
 This produces a `jtag.exe` that uses `FTD2XX.DLL` for FT2232 access.
-For more details see `doc/UrJTAG.txt` inside this repository.
+See `doc/UrJTAG.txt` for more details.